OpenDSA/OpenDSA/RST/source/Development/ADT.rst

 An ADT does not specify \emph{how} the data type is implemented.
-These implementation details are hidden from the user of the ADT and protected from outside access, a concept referred to as :dfn:`encapsulation`.
+These implementation details are hidden from the user of the ADT and protected from outside access, a concept referred to as :term:`encapsulation`.

-A :dfn:`data structure` is the implementation for an ADT.
+A :term:`data structure` is the implementation for an ADT.
-In an object-oriented language, an ADT and its implementation together make up a :dfn:`class`.
+In an object-oriented language, an ADT and its implementation together make up a :term:`class`.
-Each operation associated with the ADT is implemented by a :dfn:`member function` or :dfn:`method`.
+Each operation associated with the ADT is implemented by a :term:`member function` or :term:`method`.
-The variables that define the space required by a data item are referred to as :dfn:`data members`.
+The variables that define the space required by a data item are referred to as :term:`data members`.
-An :dfn:`object` is an instance of a class, that is, something that is created and takes up storage during the execution of a computer program.
+An :term:`object` is an instance of a class, that is, something that is created and takes up storage during the execution of a computer program.

-The term :dfn:`data structure` often refers to data stored in a computer's main memory.
+The term :term:`data structure` often refers to data stored in a computer's main memory.
-The related term  :dfn:`file structure` often refers to the organization of data on peripheral storage, such as a disk drive or CD.
+The related term  :term:`file structure` often refers to the organization of data on peripheral storage, such as a disk drive or CD.